 Quince brandy: Rinse, dry and coarsely chop 4-6 quinces (no need to peel or core) and place them in a 5 litre Mason jar.
-Cover with inexpensive brandy (keep the bottles) and add 2 small cinnamon sticks and 2 star anise.
+Cover with inexpensive brandy (keep the bottles) and add 2 small cinnamon sticks and 2 pieces of star anise.
 Leave to infuse for 6 weeks before drinking.
 Decant the brandy back into the original bottles, discard the spices, retain some of the fruit to make ‘quincemeat’.
-I use the brandy to flavour my Christmas cake, a drop in the bottom of a fluted glass topped up with Prosecco as a Christmas cocktail.
+I use the brandy to flavour my Christmas cake and a drop in the bottom of a fluted glass topped up with Prosecco makes a lovely and unusual Christmas cocktail.

-‘Quincemeat’: Use your favourite mincemeat recipe for making your Christmas mince pies and substitute some of the brandy infused quince (chopped into small pieces) for a little of the chopped apple you’d normally use.
+‘Quincemeat’: Use your favourite mincemeat recipe for making your Christmas mince pies (I’m a Delia Smith fan in this regard) and substitute some of the brandy infused quince (chopped into small pieces) in place of some of the chopped apple you’d normally use.
 It will add a sublime twist to homemade mince pies, you could even cheat and add a little to a good quality shop-bought variety.

 Quince and salted lemon chutney (makes about 1 litre): This is a perfect accompaniment to curries and tanginess.

 - 4 quinces, 1 unwaxed lemon, sea salt, 5cm piece of fresh ginger, 2 cloves of garlic, 350ml cider vinegar, 1 tablespoon of groundnut oil, 1/2 tsp of Nigella seeds (kalonji), 1 tsp cayenne pepper, 1/4 tsp fennel seeds, 325g golden caster sugar.